JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 Additionally, in the **_Ideal Signs / Base SVGs_ folder**, one can find the exported base classes, featured in the *"Seen German Tram Signs"* PDF.

 Lastly, in the **_Ideal Signs / SVG Signs_ folder**, all variations observed in the videos were also created as SVGs.
+These are not present in the documentation.